KassoumHabibou/portfolio/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:  My research interests include development economics, data science and programmable matter.

-# Interests to show in About widget
-interests:
-  - Development economics
-  - Nutrition and Health
-  - Applied microeconomics
-  - Data science and machine learning

 # Education to show in About widget
 education:
   courses: